 VAKSMAN VOLODYMYR/ShutterstockPeople who unwind every day with a glass of red wine or juice made from red grapes burned more fat than they did without the drink, according to a study done by Oregon State University.
 The fat-loss effect is courtesy of the elegic acid in grapes, which "dramatically slowed the growth of existing fat cells and formation of new ones, and boosted metabolism of fatty acids in liver cells," the research team reported.
 Best weight-loss prescription ever?
 Just make sure to have only one small glass per day.
-Red wine may also counteract the potential damage from a sedentary lifestyle.

 Here comes the sun

 Mark Alan Howard/ShutterstockStarting the day with a few minutes of bright sunlight reduced appetite all day long, according to a study published in PLoS ONE.
 The researchers had people wear a device that recorded their sun exposure, and sun worshippers who spent just 15 to 20 minutes in the morning sunshine, sans sunscreen, had lower BMIs than people who got less or no sunlight.
 Even better?
 They also reported being in a better mood all day as well.
-Seems like the Beatles were on to something with their famous song!
-For a little inspiration here are 12 sunshine quotes to cheer you up.

 Content continues below ad